f/delorean/docs/views.md

 You bring all the flow together with the Views (or components), actually *the Action generators*.
 Use the **`Flux.mixins.storeListener`** mixin to get a component into the Flux system.
-Also pass `dispatcher={DispatcherName}` attribute to the *main* or *top level* React component.
-It will then pass the dispatcher to all the child component to which you have applied the `storeListener` mixin.
+All components to which you have applied the `storeListener` mixin will be able to access stores.

 ```js
 // Child components don't have to have the storeListener.